watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

 The main assumptions of the implemented model are as follows:

 1) Coagulation-Flocculation can be modeled together in a single combined unit (Figure 1)
-2) Model dimensionality is limited to 0D
+2) Model dimensionality is limited to a 0D control volume
 3) Predicted levels of suspended solid removal can be determined solely by Jar Test measurements
 4) Single liquid phase only
 5) Isothermal operation